-GEDCOM files (*.ged)
+GEDCOM files (*.ged, *.gdz)

-GEDCOM is a widely used format for storing genealogy information.
-My Family Tree has support for importing and exporting GEDCOM files.
+GEDCOM is a widely used format for storing and transferring genealogy information.
+One easy way to transfer information from other genealogy software to My Family Tree is via a GEDCOM file.

-Fig 1.
-Importing a GEDCOM file.
+Importing a GEDCOM file

 Fig 2.
 Exporting a GEDCOM file.

 Choose who to include: You can select the individuals to include in the GEDCOM file by choosing from the following options:

 Selected people - select which individuals to export from a list of people in your family.
 Use shortcuts to quickly include a subset of their relatives (see Selecting who to export).